wp-plugins/catablog/readme.txt

 == Changelog ==

+= 0.9.7 =
+* Fix: Only tries to read EXIF data from images if the function exists.

+= 0.9.6.1 =
+* Fix: Syntax error at line 1227 fixed.

 = 0.9.6 =
 * New: Description field options for controlling WordPress filtering and line breaks.
 * New: Progress indicator for thumbnail and LightBox image rendering.